-Indeed, anyone who likes “Pride & Prejudice,” an even larger group, should consider reading this work.
-There are weird echoes of “Cecilia” all over “P&P,” not least the very title, an allusion to a comment late in “Cecilia” that everything that went wrong between Cecilia and Mortimer could be attributed to the twin woes of PRIDE and PREJUDICE.
-(As is well known, its original title, “First Impressions,” had already been used by the time Jane Austen got around to finding a publisher in 1813.)
-“P&P,” like “Cecilia,” owes a debt to Samuel Johnson in its magnificent sentence structures.
-It explores how misunderstandings and status differences can thwart mutual attraction.
+But, really, anyone who likes “Pride & Prejudice,” a far larger group, should consider reading this work.
+There are weird echoes of “Cecilia” all over “P&P,” not least the very title, an allusion to a comment late in “Cecilia” that everything that went wrong between the lovers could be attributed to the twin woes of PRIDE and PREJUDICE.
+(As is well known, P&P’s original title, “First Impressions,” had already been used by the time Jane Austen got around to finding a publisher in 1813.)
+“P&P,” like “Cecilia,” owes a debt to Samuel Johnson in its magnificent sentence structures, and explores how misunderstandings and status differences can thwart mutual attraction.

-Unusually for a woman of the 18th century, she is wealthy in her own right, with (as we learn early on) £10,000 free and clear from her parents and an estate from an uncle that assures her an additional yearly income of £3,000.
+Unusually for a woman of the 18th century, Cecilia is wealthy in her own right, with (as we learn early on) £10,000 free and clear from her parents and an estate from an uncle that assures her an additional yearly income of £3,000.
 She is also beautiful, kind and intelligent.
 And an orphan!

-“Ceclilia” begins with a painful slowness.
+“Cecilia” begins with a painful slowness.
 (What I am saying?
-Despite being crowded with incident, it also continues with a painful slowness.
+Despite being crowded with incident, it continues with a painful slowness.
 For more than 1,000 pages!)
 It starts with Cecilia a little short of her majority, losing her uncle and leaving Suffolk, where she had grown up, for London.
 Her uncle has left her in the care of three guardians: the husband of her best friend from childhood (for affection); a shrewd businessman in the city (who is supposed to safeguard her fortune) and a well-connected aristocrat (who is supposed to look after her in a social sense).
 All prove disastrous.
 The businessman is a mad miser, the aristocrat a hopeless snob, and the friend’s husband a spendthrift and a gambler, who manages to lose all his own money and coerce Cecilia into lending him, bit by bit, her entire unencumbered £10,000 before, driven to despair by his debts, he shoots himself.

 The early part of “Ceclilia” is like one of Hogarth’s progresses, turned into a novel: full of “types,” dramatic incident and broad satire of 18-century society.
 Cecilia’s wealth and beauty has made her irresistible on the marriage market, and a wide variety of gentlemen are lining up to give it their best shot.
-Being posssessed of high standards and considerable discernment, though, she is isn’t too impressed by what’s on offer.
+Being possessed of high standards and considerable discernment, though, she is isn’t too impressed by what’s on offer.